Cooper Webb, KTM Part Ways—Effective Immediately - Racer X

 In their five years together (2019 through now) Webb claimed two 450SX titles with the team (2019 and 2021), 21 AMA Supercross 450SX main event wins and his maiden 450 Class AMA Motocross overall win (2019 Spring Creek National).

-Webb has signed with Monster Energy Yamaha Star Racing for 2024.
-We will see Webb on a Star Yamaha YZ450F this summer, or in the SuperMotocross World Championship (SMX) playoff rounds this fall?
+As we understand it from multiple sources, Webb has likely signed with Monster Energy Yamaha Star Racing for 2024.
+Will we see Webb on a Star Yamaha YZ450F this summer, or in the SuperMotocross World Championship (SMX) playoff rounds this fall?
 The #2 sits second in 450SMX standings behind Chase Sexton.

 The following press release is from KTM: